Today’s mortgage and refinance rates

 Looking further ahead, Fannie Mae, Freddie Mac and the Mortgage Bankers Association (MBA) each has a team of economists dedicated to monitoring and forecasting what will happen to the economy, the housing sector and mortgage rates.

 Of course, given so many unknowables, the whole current crop of forecasts might be even more speculative than usual.
-Recent events certainly make them look that way.
+And their past record for accuracy hasn’t been wildly impressive.

 Find your lowest rate today